Operation Sundarbans: Development

 In April 2018, major producer of this film RAB welfare cooperative pitched the idea to Dipon for developing the script for a film based on RAB's operation for uprooting the robbers of Sunderbans.
 Therefore, Dipon randomly went to Sunderbans to study the scope of this film as well did researches on Mangrove forest.
 After research, Dipon himself along with Nazim-ud-Doula and research team RDT prepared the screenplay.
-On 14 June 2019 Bangladeshi daily Prothom Alo wrote that RAB Welfare coopertive was to finance 4 Crore (40 million) Taka for this film production.
+On 14 June 2019 Bangladeshi daily Prothom Alo wrote that RAB Welfare cooperative was to finance 4 Crore (40 million) Taka for this film production.
 The film was officially announced on 13 June 2019 by the both production houses.